-When you move from one house to another, you likely have a checklist of things you need to take care of in the process…changing your mailing address, calling your cable TV provider, contacting your internet company.
+When you move from one house to another, you likely have a checklist of things you need to take care of in the process from changing your mailing address and calling your cable TV provider and your internet company.
 But when moving your business to another state, many business owners don’t know where to begin.

 There are many reasons to consider moving your business to another state.
 For example:

 - Your target market has changed—economically and/or demographically.

 - The cost of real estate (including property taxes) has risen so much that your business is at risk of going under.

 - The state has become less business-friendly, imposing higher business taxes and more regulations.
 Other states may have tax incentives in place that would benefit your business.

 - Family reasons, such as access to schools, spousal job opportunities, and moving closer to extended family.

 Whatever the reason, the steps to move a business to a new state depend on the legal structure of your business.